kundajelab/atac_dnase_pipelines/README.md

 -trimmed_fastq
 ```

-If your data are single ended, add the following to the command line.
+<b>IMPORTANT!</b> If your data set is single ended, add the following to the command line:
 ```
 -se
 ```